moorepants/learn-multibody-dynamics/sympy.rst

    type(expr1)

-This is because SymPy stores expressions as a tree_.
+This is because SymPy stores expressions behind the scenes as a tree_.
 You can inspect this internal representation by using the :external:py:func:`~sympy.printing.repr.srepr` function:

 .. _tree: https://en.wikipedia.org/wiki/Tree_(graph_theory)